Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 ## (Q1) Health and Flourishing (30 points)

-Thinking back to the class on Monday
+Thinking back to the class on Monday,

 **Q.1.a.** What factors (i.e., changes) contributed to the reduction of deaths due to pneumonia and tuberculosis from 1900s-2000s? (bullet points)

-Think back to the in-class case study on the production of the key ingredient for the treatment of malaria, Artemisinin.
+Thinking back to the case study on the production Artemisinin,

 **Q.1.b.** What were some of the major lessons from this case study?
 (2-3 bullet points)